an-2018/alpr/Readme.md

-# ALPR - Automatic License Plate Recognition
+# ALPR Project - Automatic License Plate Recognition

 ## Steps
 - Detect the ROI(Region of Interest) by using a ML models  - *YOLO* so far